elastisys/compliantkubernetes/docs/operator-manual/provider-audit.md

         1. Encrypted object storage: Do you offer this by default?
         1. Encrypted block storage: Do you offer this by default?
         1. Encrypted boot discs: Do you offer this by default?
+        1. If not, how do you dispose of media potentially containing personal data (e.g., hard drivers, backup tapes)?

 1. Networking capabilities:
     1. Can the VMs be set up on a private network?
 Do you have a Terraform provider for your API?